 Unit1: Foundational Knowledge (cont.)
-Competencies Example Performance Indicators 1.13 Demonstrates computer skills and uses nutrition informatics in the 1.13.1 Analyzes appropriate data in electronic format to make best decisions related to nutrition and diet.
-(S) 1.13.2 Evaluates accuracy and reliability when accessing and evaluating nutrition information in electronic format.
-(S) 1.13.3 Operates nutrition informatics systems in practice.
+Competencies Example Performance Indicators 1.13 Demonstrates 1.13.1 Analyzes appropriate data in electronic format to make best decisions related to nutrition and diet.
+(S) computer skills and uses nutrition 1.13.2 Evaluates accuracy and reliability when accessing and evaluating nutrition information in electronic format.
+(S) informatics in the 1.13.3 Operates nutrition informatics systems in practice.
 (D) decision making process.
 (D) 1.13.4 Uses electronic databases to obtain nutrition information and evaluate credible sources in decision making.
 (D) 1.13.5 Uses technology and informatics skills proficiently to aggregate data and enhance practice and client/patient care.
-(D) 1.14 Integrates knowledge of nutrition and physical active ity in the provision of nutrition care across 1.14.1 Evaluates, integrates and communicates nutritional requirements across the life cycle.
-(D) 1.14.2 Identifies nutritional risk factors across the life cycle.
+(D) 1.14 Integrates 1.14.1 Evaluates, integrates and communicates nutritional requirements across the life cycle.
+(D) knowledge of 1.14.2 Identifies nutritional risk factors across the life cycle.
+(D) nutrition and physical active ity in the provision of nutrition care across the life cycle.
 (D) 1.14.3 Teaches the benefits of physical activity across the life cycle to individuals, groups and populations.
 (D) 1.14.4 Explains and takes into consideration how nutrients, nutritional supplements and hydration influence physical activity and wellness.
-(K) the life cycle.
-(D) 1.15 Applies knowledge of nutritional health promotion and 1.15.1 Recognizes and communicates the cause of disease and nutrition risks.
-(K) 1.15.2 Identifies, prioritizes and implements health risk reduction strategies for individuals, groups and populations.
-(S) 1.15.3 Examines the influence of the determinants of health on health and wellness. disease prevention for individuals, groups and populations.
-(S) (S) 1.15.4 Designs food and nutrition activities for various audiences considering factors relevant to individuals, groups and communities.
+(K) 1.15 1.15.1 Recognizes and communicates the cause of disease and nutrition risks.
+(K) Applies knowledge of nutritional health 1.15.2 Identifies, prioritizes and implements health risk reduction strategies for individuals, groups and populations.
+(S) promotion and disease prevention for individuals, groups and populations.
+(S) 1.15.3 Examines the influence of the determinants of health on health and wellness.
+(S) 1.15.4 Designs food and nutrition activities for various audiences considering factors relevant to individuals, groups and communities.
 (S) 1.15.5 Applies behavior change theories for nutritional health promotion and disease prevention.
-(S) 1.16 Gains a foundational knowledge on public and global health issues and nutritional needs.
-(K) 1.16.1 Examines the trends and current issues that impact public and global health from existing, new and reemerging diseases that spread through immigration, travel and global trade.
-(K) 1.16.2 Examines the impact of global food supply and sustainability and related factors.
+(S) 1.16 Gains a foundational knowledge on public 1.16.1 Examines the trends and current issues that impact public and global health from existing, new and reemerging diseases that spread through immigration, travel and global trade.
+(K) and global health issues and 1.16.2 Examines the impact of global food supply and sustainability and related factors.
+(K) nutritional needs.
 (K) 1.16.3 Examines how globalizing processes impact nutrition, nutrition education and nutrition related diseases in developing countries.
 (K)